SteveMan67/facebook-car-finder/README.md

 `MAX_MILEAGE`
 `MIN_MILEAGE`

-The minimum and maximum mileage to filter by.
+The minimum and maximum mileage to filter by (also duh).

 `MIN_YEAR`
 `MAX_YEAR`

-The minimum and maximum year to filter by.
+The minimum and maximum year to filter by (double duh).

 ---

 ### **Setting Up Email Notifications**

-The default configuration is for gmail, but you can use a different smtp server if you wish.
+The default configuration is for gmail, but you can use a different smtp server if you wish (untested).
 To set up gmail, you need to get your app password.
 You can find this in your google account settings.
 It should be a 16 character string.
 Put this in `secrets.py`.
 You can use the `example-secrets.py`, and just rename it.

-You also need to set SENDER_ADDRESS to the email associated with the google account you created the app password for.
+**Like the scraper and search executables, this can be set up with `setup.exe`.**

+`APP_PASSWORD` is your 16 character password used to connect to your email and send notifications.To find it, go to your google account settings and search for "app password".
+NOTE: 2fa has to be enabled to get the password.

 `RECIEVER_ADDRESSES` is a list of email addresses to send the email to.

+`SENDER_ADDRESS` is the email you got the app password for.

 On windows, I used task scheduler to run a .bat file every day that points to the python files, in order.
 I also set `Run task as soon as possible if scheduled start is missed`.
 This is super useful for searching marketplace.